jaycoolepic01/jaycoolepic01/README.md

-Hello!
-I am Jay!
+hello! i am Jay!

 <img src="https://i.ibb.co/5hNGKYzR/george-michael-wham.gif" alt="george michael wham" border="0">

-Im a guy, I'd prefer if you used he/him/his with me, thank you.

-I like to hangout with my friends I am underage so if you are really old dont talk to me ok!
-(also like to make friends and don't be shy to come up to me!)

-unless you are bad! ok

-youre not a good person if you think copying peoples creative stuff is good! dont be like that, change yourself for others and mostly yourself.
+im a guy, i would love it and prefer if you used he/him/his with me, thank you. dont be shy to talk to me, im chill... i think! i love my strawpage please check it out if you have the time! im a fan of a lot of things, i like to draw a bit and talk to my friends. music is nice! my music consits of george michael, wham!, pet shop boys, type o negative, a bit of kmfdm and also a bit of lemon demon.

 <img src="https://i.ibb.co/6RDZDBry/image0.gif" alt="image0" border="0">

+just a small about me!